devipooja29/Python-Ka-Chilla/README.md

 * Gained proficiency in using GitHub for version control.
 * Managed and collaborated on code repositories.

-# Projects
+# My Outcome
-Project 1: Machine Learning on Water Potability -> https://www.kaggle.com/code/poojadinani/machine-learning-on-water-potability
+Machine Learning on Water Potability -> https://www.kaggle.com/code/poojadinani/machine-learning-on-water-potability Research Paper -> Under Review

 # Acknowledgments
 Special thanks to Dr. Aammar Tufail for an insightful and well-structured course.